 If you suffered injuries in a Las Vegas automobile accident, and the insurance company has yet to pay for your losses, financial pressures are probably building.
 With a loss of income and your medical bills due, you are most likely wondering, “Why is my car accident settlement taking so long?”

-The time it takes to resolve your car accident case depends on how long it takes you to reach maximum medical improvement, the availability and nature of the evidence, the insurance company’s willingness to pay your claim, and a few other factors.
+ToggleThe time it takes to resolve your car accident case depends on how long it takes you to reach maximum medical improvement, the availability and nature of the evidence, the insurance company’s willingness to pay your claim, and a few other factors.

+There isn’t really a definite answer to the question “how long does a car accident settlement take?”
+There are various factors that influence the average car accident settlement time.
 While some car accident claims settle rather quickly, that isn’t always the case.
 Some cases just naturally take longer to settle because they involve extensive amounts of medical records that must be reviewed, it is unclear who is liable in a car accident, or there are multiple defendants.
 In many cases, however, insurance companies in Nevada go to great lengths to minimize payouts, delay claims processing, and even deny valid claims.

-If your car accident settlement seems to be taking longer than you think it should be sure to speak with your Las Vegas car accident lawyer about your concerns right away.
+If your car accident settlement seems to be taking longer than you think it should, be sure to speak with your Las Vegas car accident lawyer about your concerns right away.
 Your attorney will be able to evaluate your case to determine what might be holding things up.

 You Have the Burden of Proving it Was the Defendant’s Fault